Upadeśasāhasrī

 Upadeshasahasri is a text authored by Adi Shankara (above), a scholar of the Advaita Vedanta school of Hinduism.

-Upadeśasāhasrī (उपदेशसाहस्री) is an 8th-century CE Sanskrit text of Adi Shankara.
-Considered a Prakaraṇa grantha, the Upadeśasāhasrī is considered among Shankara's most important non-commentarial works.
+Upadeśasāhasrī (उपदेशसाहस्री) is a Sanskrit text by Adi Shankara, generally dated to 8th-century CE.
+Considered a prakaraṇa grantha, the Upadeśasāhasrī is considered one of Shankara's most important non-commentarial works.

 Content

 Upadeśasāhasrī is divided into two parts – one is in metric verse and another is in prose.
 There are nineteen chapters (prakarana) in the verse (or metrical) part (padyabandha), and three chapters in the prose part.
 According to Mayeda, "Manuscripts indicate that the two parts were regarded as independent works, as it were, and studied or commented upon separately.
 They also suggest the possibility that any single chapter could be selected, copied, and studied apart from the rest.
 This means that reading of the text may begin anywhere."
 Mayeda further notes that Shankara was primarily concerned with moksha, "and not with the establishment of a complete system of philosophy or theology," following Potter, who qualifies Shankara as a "speculative philosopher."

 NB: Jagadananda 1949 starts with the prose part, where Mayeda 1992 starts with the metrical (verse) part.
 Here Mayeda's sequence is followed, with I referring to the metrical (verse) part, and II referring to the prose part.